jesusBV20/source_seeking/README.md

 ```

 We strongly recommend referring to this technical note for a comprehensive understanding of the mathematical theory underlying the code in `source_seeking_3D`.

-## Credits
-This repository is maintained by [Jesús Bautista Villar](https://sites.google.com/view/jbautista-research).
-For inquiries, suggestions, or further information, feel free to contact him at <jesbauti20@gmail.com>.